When a fleet is considering alternative-fuel trucks, the environmental benefits might be top of mind, but likely costs are, too.

 “In most cases, propane suppliers will provide the infrastructure equipment to a fleet at no cost in exchange for a mutually beneficial fuel contract,” Whaley said.
 “In these agreements, fleets will be responsible for minimal site preparation for this equipment.”

-Several alt-fuel options burn cleaner than gasoline or petroleum diesel, in turn lowering maintenance costs.
+Several alt-fuel options burn cleaner than gasoline or petroleum diesel, in turn lowering truck fleet maintenance costs.

 “Propane autogas provides fleets with reduced fuel and maintenance costs.
 Because propane autogas is a clean fuel, its emissions systems are much less complex and don’t require additional equipment to ensure emissions standards are met, like diesel vehicles,” Whaley explained.